 What was your teaching experience prior to bilingual homeschooling?

-During college, I taught Cantonese to missionaries for over a year and a half.
+During college, I taught Cantonese to missionaries.
 For the first time, I really began to understand my language.
 I learned how to explain and teach my native language using various activities and exercises.

 After I finished my major in Linguistics and minors in TESOL and music, I taught in a Chinese immersion elementary school in Utah, United States.
 I taught Chinese art and music in Mandarin Chinese.
 I also helped with the Chinese New Year event at school, held a summer camp for the immersion students, and was the choir director.

 Working with teachers and kids in the United States was a blast.
 It was shocking to see how American public schools were run compared to schools in Hong Kong.
 It was nice to see how fun and enjoyable school was for kids.